Mozilla Thunderbird: 2003—2010

+2011—2016

+On April 4, 2011, Mozilla Messaging was merged into the Mozilla Labs group of the Mozilla Foundation.

+Following in the footsteps of Firefox, Thunderbird switched to a rapid release cycle in 2011.
+Version 4.0 was skipped so as to re-align Thunderbird with Firefox's version 5.0, both released in June 2011.
+By the end of the year it had reached version 9.0.

 On July 6, 2012, a confidential memo from Jb Piacentino, the Thunderbird Managing Director at Mozilla, was leaked and published to TechCrunch.
 The memo indicated that Mozilla would be moving some of the team off the project and further development of new features would be left up to the community.
 The memo was slated for release on July 9, 2012.
 A subsequent article by the Executive Chair of Mozilla, Mitchell Baker, stated Mozilla's decision to make a transition of Thunderbird to a new release and governance model.
 On July 6, 2012, Mozilla announced the company was dropping the priority of Thunderbird development because the continuous effort to extend Thunderbird's feature set was mostly fruitless.
 The new development model shifted to Mozilla offering only "Extended Support Releases", which deliver security and maintenance updates, while allowing the community to take over the development of new features.

 On November 25, 2014, Kent James of the volunteer-led Thunderbird Council announced on the Thunderbird blog that active contributors to Thunderbird gathered at the Mozilla office in Toronto and discussed the future of the application.
 They decided that more staff were required working full-time on Thunderbird so that the Thunderbird Team could release a stable and reliable product and make progress on features that had been frequently requested by the community.

 On December 1, 2015, Mozilla Executive Chair Mitchell Baker announced in a company-wide memo that Thunderbird development needed to be uncoupled from Firefox.
 She referred to Thunderbird developers spending large efforts responding to changes to Mozilla technologies, while Firefox was paying a tax to support Thunderbird development.
 She also said that she does not believe Thunderbird has the potential for "industry-wide impact" that Firefox does.
 Mozilla remained interested in having a role in Thunderbird, but sought more assistance to help with development.
 Therefore, at the same time, it was announced that Mozilla Foundation would provide at least a temporary legal and financial home for the Thunderbird project.

+2017—present

 On May 9, 2017, Philipp Kewisch announced that the Mozilla Foundation would continue to serve as the legal and fiscal home for the Thunderbird project, but that Thunderbird would migrate off Mozilla Corporation infrastructure, separating the operational aspects of the project.
 Mozilla brought Thunderbird back in-house in an announcement on May 9, 2017, and continued to support its development.
 The Thunderbird development team expanded by adding several new members and overhauled security and the user interface.